• Wildlife on the Road

 • Deer whistles are merely peace-of-mind placebos.
 Research remains inconclusive as to the advantages of these car-mounted devices.

 Now, finally, to answer the swerve-or-not-to-swerve dilemma, experts advise not swerving.
 You can suffer more ghastly consequences from an oncoming UPS delivery truck than from a leaping mule deer or skittering antelope.
-It is best to lock the breaks, jam the horn, and (if time allows) duck low behind the dashboard.
+It is best to lock the brakes, jam the horn, and (if time allows) duck low behind the dashboard.

 Moose are the lone exception to the do-not-swerve rule.
 An adult moose can grow to 1,600 pounds.
 Consequently, colliding with a moose is comparable to colliding with a compact vehicle on stilts, with the likelihood of fatal or long-term injuries to the front-seat occupants of your car.
 So if the situation allows, swerving for a moose is a defensive option.